-Workplace Accidents in San Diego
+Workplace Accident Lawyer in San Diego

 With a nationwide reputation for excellence, The McClellan Law Firm in San Diego, California, offers its clients outstanding service in a wide range of matters related to injuries which occurred in a workplace setting.
 Whether the injury occurred in an industrial setting, on a construction site or at sea, our San Diego injury law firm is equipped to get results.